Plug-in electric vehicles in Pakistan: Audi

 Audi launched its e-Tron 50 Quattro in Pakistan in April 2020, making it the first electric car to debut in Pakistan.
 Audi Pakistan imports the CBU units of these EVs from Germany.
-Currently, Audi offers its e-tron, e-tron Sportback, e-tron GT Quattro, and RS e-tron GT on bookings in Pakistan.
+Currently, Audi offers its e-Tron, e-Tron Sportback, e-Tron GT Quattro, and RS e-Tron GT on bookings in Pakistan.

 BMW

-BMW offers i3 and the i8 through Dewan Motors in Pakistan.
+BMW exports its BMW IX, IX3, and I4 as CBU units through Dewan Motors in Pakistan.

 Haval

 Haval HEV H6 hybrid EV is being assembled in Pakistan under a joint venture of Sazgar and Great Wall Motor.

 Karakorum Motors

 Karakoram Motors is a Pakistani automobile manufacturer based in Karachi, Sindh, Pakistan.
-Karakoram Motors is the authorized assembler and manufacturer of Dynasty IT electric cars.
+It is the authorized assembler and manufacturer of Dynasty IT electric cars.